Growing Cannabis at Home: The Simple Basics of Seed Germination

 The goal of this article is to hopefully alleviate some that fear.

-It can take two to fourteen days for the seed to pop its head out through the dirt and show itself to the world.
+The seed can take two to fourteen days to pop its head out through the dirt and show itself to the world.

 Patience is a virtue.

 Want to Grow At Home?
 Get Your Medical Cannabis Card

 Enjoyed This Content?
 Read More:

 In this guide, you’ll learn how to make cannabis-infused coconut oil or MCT oil, decarboxylate cannabis, or choose to infuse cannabis into any oil of your choice.

 This is a great no-fail recipe for beginners.
 The corn syrup in this recipe will help your gummy bears have that nice and chewy texture we’ve all come to love.